Crank (film): Home media

 The region 2 version of the DVD was released December 26, 2006, but initially had no special features.
 The region 1 DVD was released by Lionsgate on January 9, 2007.
-This DVD is available in separate widescreen and fullscreen editions, each with Dolby Digital 5.1 and 2.0 tracks.
-The bonus materials includes running cast and crew audio commentary, behind-the-scenes footage, gags, maps, making-of insights, and interviews with the cast.
-These features are all accessible via the "Crank'd Out Mode" - a pop-up window feature that allows access to the extras without ever leaving the film.
-The DVD also includes a "family friendly" audio replacement, in which the film is dubbed over as it would appear on a television broadcast.
-However, the violence, language subtitles, and nudity are still the same.
+The DVD is available in separate widescreen and fullscreen editions, each with Dolby Digital 5.1 and 2.0 tracks.
+The bonus materials includes running cast and crew audio commentary, behind-the-scenes footage, gags, maps, making-of insights and interviews with the cast.
+These features are all accessible via the "Crank'd Out Mode" – a pop-up window feature that allows access to the extras without ever leaving the film.
+The DVD also includes a "family friendly" audio replacement in which the film is dubbed over as it would appear on a television broadcast, but the violence, language subtitles and nudity are still the same.

-Video games
+Video game

 A J2ME game was developed by Silverbirch Studios.

 Sequel

-Crank: High Voltage is the 2009 sequel to Crank.
-It picks up seconds after the first film left off.
-It seems that the poison in Chelios' body has worn off, but retains the gimmick of the first installment; he now has an artificial heart which he must keep charged with electricity to stay alive.
+A sequel titled Crank: High Voltage was released in 2009.